 Via Maggio, 35; +39-055-046-8718

-The Oltrarno boutique bed and breakfast, owned by the design duo Betty Soldi and Matteo Perduca of And Company Shop, has eleven impeccably designed rooms, each more delightful than the other, that are a perfect mix of vintage pieces, playful design, and original frescoed ceilings.
+The Oltrarno boutique bed and breakfast, owned by the design duo Betty Soldi and Matteo Perduca, has eleven impeccably designed rooms, each more delightful than the other, that are a perfect mix of vintage pieces, playful design, and original frescoed ceilings.

-Betty and Matteo are already meticulously working on their next dreamy Oltrarno project: Ad*Astra is due to open this fall and will be the first hôtel particulier in town.
-It is the gorgeous collaboration of architect Francesco Maestrelli with Marco and Matteo Perduca.
-There are only seven rooms on the piano nobile of a villa that has two secret gardens.
-This time around, they will be using Italian design from the 1950, '60 and '70s, encompassing traditional Florentine colors.
+Betty and Matteo also run another dreamy Oltrarno hotel, Ad*Astra, a gorgeous collaboration with architect Francesco Maestrelli and Marco and Matteo Perduca.
+There are only seven rooms on the piano nobile of a villa that has two secret gardens and is filled with Italian design from the 1950, '60 and '70s, encompassing traditional Florentine colors.
 Swoon.